dagmarhofman/fen_board/README.md

 # fen_board

 Allows the user to view chess board.
-And genereate PNG files from it.
+And generate PNG files from it.

 ![plot](./TEST.png)